Flylow Gear Lab Coat Review

 Weather Resistance

 Weather resistance is the main job of a shell-only jacket, and the Lab Coat performs this duty well.
 The waterproof, breathable eVent fabric is completely waterproof and performed well in the dreaded shower test, never wetting out.
-Robust sleeve cuff closures were appreciated, and the removable powder skirt can be snapped on to Flylow ski pants.
+We appreciate the robust sleeve cuff closures, and you can snap the removable powder skirt onto compatible Flylow ski pants.
 All zippers are waterproof, and all seams are tape sealed.

 We noted that wind seemed to penetrate the Lab Coat slightly easier than other shell jackets that we have tested, which might be attributed to its excellent breathability (more on that later) and thin fabric, which is appropriate for high-output skiing and backcountry travel.